kahlil/kahlillechelt.com/content/post/2018-11-13-on-dropping-side-projects.md

 [belly](http://github.com/kahlil/belly) and [flow-state](http://github.com/kahlil/flow-state).
 I have a family and we recently moved.
 So most of my free time is spent working on the flat or spending time with the family.

-There are a few side projects I am not abandoning though.
+There are a few side proj<ects I am not abandoning though.

 - I will continue to co-organize [KarlsruheJS](http://karlsruhejs.org)
 - Even though the podcast is on a break right now, we will continue with [Reactive Podcast](http://reactive.audio) soon